fjcamlab/deco/README.md

 ---------------------------------------------------
 **NEWS**

-Changes in version 0.99.46 (2019-17-01)
+Changes in version 0.99.46 (2019-30-01)
 + Bug fixes.
-+ Adapted annotation to new "OrganismDbi" related packages.
++ Annotation adapted to new "OrganismDbi" related packages.
++ Three new diagnostic (plot) functions.

 Changes in version 0.99.42 (2018-17-12)
 + Bug fixes.